Health & Financial Qualifications

 - TIA two or more times

-If you do not have any of the above conditions but do have health issues the only way to find out if you can get LTC insurance is to apply for it.
+If you DO NOT have any of the above conditions or problem medications but do have health issues the only way to find out if you can get LTC insurance is to apply for it.
 There is no obligation to see if you qualify.

-Unless you haven't seen a doctor in over 2 years normally only a medical records review is required.
+Unless you haven't seen a doctor in over 2 years normally only a health interview and medical records review is required.
 If it has been more than 2 years you should get a physical before applying.

 Depending on the benefits you want, your health and age, a phone or in-person health interview with a nurse may be requested.
 We will tell you what is involved in your interview if you apply through us.